-How does connection aggregation work?
+How does connection bonding work?

 The connection aggregation requires multiple modems (multiple SIM cards).
 Given that signal quality of every connection (SIM card) constantly fluctuates we found that merging 4 connections allows to achieve the most reliable connection, even in busy ports with overloaded networks.
 Hence our devices have 4 modems in them.